The One-Page Project Design Brief

 Customized Sitemap-

-Clients keep associating the CEO Michael Richards with PhastraqVFX,
+So for example, clients of PhastraqVFX keep associating the CEO Michael Richards with PhastraqVFX.

 When does a client need a teams page?
 Is a picture worth a thousand words?
 Could the right type of photography show something words can't describe?